brikis98/yevgeniy-brikman-homepage/_posts/2023-01-18-good-strategy-bad-strategy.md

 Here's how she might go through the process in this book to define a strategy:

 - **The challenge:** how to draw customers away from her main competitor, a local supermarket which is open 24/7 and offers lower prices.
-- **The diagnosis:** Her potential customers are people who live near by and most of them fall into one of two buckets: price-sensitive students or time-sensitive professionals.
+- **The diagnosis:** Her potential customers are people who live nearby and most of them fall into one of two buckets: price-sensitive students or time-sensitive professionals.
 - **Guiding policy:** Target the busy professional who has little time to cook.
 - **Coherent actions:** Add a second checkout stand; add more parking spaces; add more healthy, pre-made meals; etc.